Joe Lapchick: Playing career

+Coaching career

 In 1936 Lapchick landed the coaching job at St. John's University, New York City.
 In 11 seasons he steered the Redmen to a 180–55 record and two consecutive National Invitation Tournament titles, in 1943 and 1944.
 Overwhelmed by stress, Lapchick fainted during the second half of the 1944 final game.
 In 1947 he passed up a then-astronomical offer of $12,000 per year to stay at St. John's, opting instead to accept a job as coach of the New York Knickerbockers of the fledgling Basketball Association of America.
 Landing Lapchick was a big boost to the league, which was in only its second year of operation.
 He signed Nathaniel "Sweetwater" Clifton to the Knicks, one of the league's first African-American players.

-As a star center with the Original Celtics and other barnstorming teams, a college coach at St. John's, an NBA coach with the New York Knicks, and an ambassador of the sport, Lapchick cast a broad shadow across the game and its history.

 Though a slick player and an admired coach, Lapchick was perhaps best known for his obsessive worrying and anxiety during games.
 He lived every second of every game as though it were the last tick of the clock.
 Stress related health problems ended his professional coaching career and caused an occasional on-court fainting spell and even a few heart attacks.
 Lapchick was respected for his motivational coaching style, which focused less on mechanics than on eliciting peak performances from his players.
 Stressing a freewheeling offensive approach and smooth ballhandling, Lapchick built winners at both the college and pro levels.
 As a player, Lapchick had sharp passing and shooting skills that made him one of the first great pro centers and that helped his teams win several championships.